Vanguard v Nutmeg

 The investment range is one of the biggest differences between the firms.

-Vanguard also offers the popular LifeStrategy and Target Retirement Fund (TRF) ranges, which are like ready-made portfolios.
-The LifeStrategy funds come with 5 different risk levels, while the firm also has a tool to select across its range from 7 risk levels, supported by another tool to help you understand your risk appetite
+Vanguard gives access to a limited range of own-branded investments.
+This comprises more than 80 Vanguard funds, including index and active funds and Exchange Traded Funds (ETFs).
+It also offers the popular LifeStrategy and Target Retirement Fund ranges, which operate like ready-made portfolios.
+The LifeStrategy funds come with five different risk levels, while the firm also has a tool to select across its range from seven risk levels, supported by another tool to help you understand your risk appetite.
+The Target Retirement funds start switching you out of higher-risk, higher-reward investments and into more stable ones as you get closer to retirement.
+You can choose from 11 retirement dates, going up to 2065.

-It’s also important to compare charges.
 With both firms you’ll pay a management or custody fee based on the total value of your investments.

-Nutmeg’s management fee is more expensive at 0.75% on investments up to £100k, so £750 on a portfolio of £100,000.
-This reduces to 0.35% on the portion beyond £100k.
-But if you choose its Fixed allocation investment style, the management fee starts at 0.45% on the first £100k and is 25% on the portion beyond.
+Nutmeg’s management fee is 0.75% on investments up to £100,000, reducing to 0.35% on the portion above that amount.
+But if you choose its Fixed allocation investment style, the management fee starts at 0.45% on the first £100,000 and is 0.25% on the amount above that.

 Vanguard v Nutmeg – research, tools and features

-Vanguard v Nutmeg- user experience
+Vanguard v Nutmeg – user experience

 Vanguard v Nutmeg – quickfire advantages & disadvantages